-Unfortunately it’s not quite that easy.
-After the summer solstice or longest day of the year (June 21st) the days start to get shorter.
+Unfortunately, it’s not quite that easy.
+After the summer solstice or the longest day of the year (June 21st) the days start to get shorter.
 For the plants that means less time for growing.
-At first it’s not that big of a deal but as time goes on it matters a lot.
+At first, it’s not that big of a deal but as time goes on it matters a lot.

 To accommodate for that you need to give the peas a longer window until harvest.
 A general rule is to add 10 days, so now my Sugar Daddy peas take 76 days and my Oregon Sugar Pod take 70.

-If I can get my fall peas though the night or two of freezing I’m usually good for another few weeks.
-In a pinch you can use a sheet but they make fancy agricultural fabric for covering plants and keeping them toasty.
+If I can get my fall peas through the night or two of freezing I’m usually good for another few weeks.
+In a pinch, you can use a sheet but they make fancy agricultural fabric for covering plants and keeping them toasty.

 One great thing about peas is they don’t need a pollinator!
 It’s all done internally so you don’t have to worry about a lack of buzzing friends holding back your harvest.

 It is worth noting that you’ll have a smaller harvest in the fall than you can expect in the spring.
 However, peas are legumes and they do add some nitrogen back to the soil so if you’ve got the space they aren’t a bag choice.

 The rhizobium bacteria live in the root nodules of the pea plants and convert atmospheric nitrogen to usable fertilizer.
 This relationship breaks down when the temps drop but it was good while it lasted right?